mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 and basically interchangeable with other hardware of its type.
-Since commodity hardware is not expensive, it is used in building/creating clusters  for  big  data
+Since commodity hardware is not expensive, it is used in building/creating clusters  for  big
-computing (scale-out architecture).
+data  computing (scale-out architecture).
 Commodity hardware is often deployed for high availability and disaster recovery purposes.

+Hadoop and Spark clusters use a set of commodity server/hardware.

 ## Fault Tolerance and Data Replication.